 As the needs of enterprise and commerce became more complicated, desk management issues came to the fore.
 People needed office spaces that afforded the organization they needed but didn’t harm their productivity.
 Coming up with solutions that worked was difficult.
 Until the rise of the PC, the best that manufacturers could do was offer people extra drawers.

-How to celebrate Clean Off Your Desk Day
+How to celebrate National Clean Your Desk Day

 Now is the time to chuck anything you don’t want in the trash, to recycle, and to get organized.
 Getting your desk in check will create a more pleasant and productive working environment, and save you time when your boss requests a file or you need a pen or a stapler urgently.